-Orchestra Victoria was established in 1969 a The Elizabethan Trust Orchestra, initially with just 32 players.
+Orchestra Victoria was established in 1969 as The Elizabethan Trust Orchestra.
 Over the next decade, the Orchestra expanded both its numbers and repertoire as it accompanied some of the world's leading performers, including Rudolf Nureyev and Dame Joan Sutherland, and worked with renowned conductors such as Richard Bonynge, Stuart Challender, Carlo Felice Cillario, and John Lanchbery.

-With over 200 performances a year, to more than 250,000 people, Orchestra Victoria is widely regarded as the most versatile orchestra in the country.
+With over 150 performances a year, to more than 170,000 people, Orchestra Victoria is widely regarded as one of the most versatile orchestras in the country.

 Read the latest edition of The Score with player interviews and orchestra updates.

 Read the previous edition of The Score here.